lszymanski7/boilerplate-js/README.md

 This project is adapted for deploying applications to Heroku using Git.
 First of all, you must have Git and Heroku CLI installed on your machine.
 Once both tools are configured, initialize a local Git repository and commit your code to it.

 The next step is to create a new empty application on Heroku.
 You can do this with the `heroku create` command.
-It'll also set up a remote named heroku for your local repository.
+It'll also set up a `heroku` remote for your local repository.

 ```
 $ heroku create -a herokuapp-name
 ```

-If you've already created a heroku app, you can use the command below to add a remote to your local repository.
+If you've already created a Heroku app, you can use the command below to add a remote to your local repository.

 ```
 $ heroku git:remote -a herokuapp-name
 ```

 After everything is set up, you can finally deploy your code to Heroku.
 Run the `git push` command to complete this process.
-Your code will be pushed from local repository’s main branch to heroku remote.
+Your code will be pushed from local repository’s `main` branch to `heroku` remote.

 ```
 $ git push heroku main